 Vibrant TV Network

 Unlike most of the other streaming video services, Vudu, which is owned and operated by retail giant Walmart, never did and likely never will have any Euro TV exclusives, but its library of Euro TV shows is slowly growing.
-Titles include the Swedish Anno 1790 (period drama), Beck (crime drama), and Henning Mankell’s Wallander (mystery), as well as The Returned (Les Revenants), the ultra-creepy French supernatural thriller that became a worldwide sensation.
+Titles include the Swedish Anno 1790 (period drama), Beck (crime drama), and Henning Mankell’s Wallander (mystery), as well as French supernatural thriller The Returned and police/legal drama Spiral.